EKarton/Photos-Drive/apps/cli-client/docs/getting_started.md

    photos_drive_cli add ./Current --config-mongodb="<YOUR_CONNECTION_STRING>"
    ```

+   where `<YOUR_CONNECTION_STRING>` is the connection string to your MongoDB account containing the config.

-   and your system will add all contents under `./Current` without deleting any existing content in your system.
+   Your system will add all contents under `./Current` without deleting any existing content in your system.

 3. In other words, you will have these contents: